wingify/readme-central/docs/Integrations/fme-integration-segment.md

 Integrating the VWO FME SDK with analytics platforms like Segment allows you to automatically send feature flag evaluation and event tracking data to your entire analytics stack.
 This integration enables automatic data collection and distribution to all your connected analytics tools.

+> 📘 Note
+>
-The example below shows an implementation with the Android SDK.
+> The example below shows an implementation with the `Android` SDK.
 Please note that any VWO FME SDK can be used.

 ### 1. Add Required Dependencies